ligato/docs/docs/plugins/infra-plugins.md

 * Secondary indexing
 * Data caching for a key-value store (such as etcd)

-For more detailed description see the godoc reference [here][idxmap-godoc].
+For a more detailed description, see the godoc reference [here][idxmap-godoc].

 ### Exposing plugin local data Use-Case